Updated on June 26, 2019

-Here at UTZ we get many questions about our name, in meetings with potential business partners, but also on a birthday party on Saturday night.
+In 2018, UTZ and the Rainforest Alliance merged.
+Until the launch of the new certification program in 2020, the two programs will run in parallel.
+Today we will shed some light on the roots of the UTZ program, and what’s in the name?
+We get many questions about the name UTZ, in meetings with potential business partners, but also on a birthday party on Saturday night.
 We’re used to hearing everything from “How do you pronounce it?
 Is it uts?
 U.T.Z? ooots?” to “UTZ?
 Is it an abbreviation?
 What does it stand for?
 Where does it come from?”
 You may wonder yourself.
-Today, we thought we’d clear up the confusion for you and reveal the story behind our name.
+We thought we’d clear up the confusion for you and reveal the story behind the name.

 Filling a gap

 In the 1990s, Ward de Groote struggled with the fact that only a small percentage of all the coffee he was buying was available as certified.
 He wanted all of his coffee blends to be produced more sustainably so he could know the exact origin of the beans in his coffee blends and how they were grown.
 Therefore, he was looking for an alternative to the few sustainable coffee programs that were out there back then.
 It was important to him that market dynamics set the price of the coffee beans, not a fixed minimum price or a fixed premium on top.
 Additionally, he wanted to be able to buy his beans from both large and small coffee farms.